JackH1155/Top-10-Rated-Animes/README.md

 - Some images on homepage are to small.
 - Profile default image doesn't load.

-## Deployment

-Detailed below are instructions on how to clone this project repository and the steps to configure and deploy the application.
-Code Institute also provides a summary of similar process steps here : [CI Cheat Sheet](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf)

-1. How to Clone the Repository
-2. Create Application and Postgres DB on Heroku
-3. Configure Cloudinary to host images used by the application
-4. Connect the Heroku app to the GitHub repository
-5. Executing automated tests
-6. Final Deployment steps

 ### Create Application and Postgres DB on Heroku